 The Baylor Community Gardens nourish hands-on education across disciplines, student and community well-being, care for creation through arts and culture, and fresh produce for our neighbors.

-Environmental Humanities guides the Garden Team in growing the Baylor Community Gardens program in partnership with the Office of Sustainability and the Office of Missions, Service, and Public Life.
+Environmental Humanities guides the Garden Team in growing the Baylor Community Gardens program in partnership with the Offices of Sustainability, Engaged Learning, and Missions, Service, and Public Life.
 The student group Baylor Campus Kitchen offers a community for dedicated student garden leaders.
 The Baylor Community Gardens are transforming our campus into an edible learning landscape in partnership with SCRAP (the Sustainable Community and Regenerative Agriculture Project)@Baylor.
 SCRAP@Baylor brings together our campus, community, and city to advance food security, environmental resilience, and community well-being through place-based education and a growing ecosystem of programs, gardens, and composting hubs.

 There are two campus gardens: